 Season two essentially just emphasized what we all already knew: these two love each other and are meant to be together.
 But it was nice to see Nadia be the one to act first and let Guzmán know how she felt.
 I loved seeing her tell him at the red party that she’s scared he’ll keep experimenting with drugs and end up dying way before his time; I loved seeing her text him and ask him to come to the club so that she can kiss him sober; I loved seeing her strut into the boy’s locker room at Las Encinas so that she could officially make her feelings known to him.

 On the other hand, the way Guzmán looks at her gives me chills.
-Each time he looks at her (which happens a lot), you can tell he’s looking right into her soul and not just at how beautiful she is.
+Each time he looks at her (which happens a lot), you can tell he’s looking right into her soul and not just at how beautiful she is on the outside.
 I don’t think “whipped” is necessarily the right word to describe Guzmán, but Nadia is without a doubt the person who makes everything in his world better and he would clearly do anything for her, as we saw in season two.

 I don’t know what’s going to happen with Guzmán and Nadia in season three.
 They both have a lot to figure out.
 Nadia has seemingly become celibate again and is now refusing to partake in anything that is deemed unacceptable for a “good Muslim girl”.
 Guzmán also just lost his entire inner-circle now that he found out that one of his closest friends murdered his sister and the other kept it a secret from him.
 But I’m hopeful and excited for what’s to come for these two.